 Frequently Asked Questions

-Over the past several weeks, we have received a few questions concerning AcademicWorks and the implementation.
+Over the past few months, we have received a few questions concerning AcademicWorks and the implementation.
 As a result, we have compiled the following list of frequently asked questions as a means to keep everyone informed during this process.

 AcademicWorks provides a centralized scholarship management solution for awarding scholarships campus-wide at Florida State University.
 It enhances transparency of available scholarships to our students and maximizes fund utilization thus ensuring the University is fulfilling its responsibility to provide good stewardship of donor funds.

-AcademicWorks is scheduled to go-live no later than December 1, 2018 so that departments can become familiar with the new system.
+AcademicWorks is scheduled to go-live January 2019 so that departments can become familiar with the new system.
 All scholarships for the 2019-20 academic year, beginning with the fall semester, will be awarded using AcademicWorks.

 AcademicWorks offers students a streamlined approach for applying to and monitoring the scholarship process.
-It simplifies the application process by importing student data directly from Campus Solutions daily, which minimizes the amount of information a student needs to provide.
-This feature allows students to be automatically considered for all Foundation scholarships they are eligible for without even applying!
+It simplifies the application process by importing student data directly from Campus Solutions on a daily basis, which minimizes the amount of information a student needs to provide.
+This feature, in conjunction with the general application required of all students, automatically matches students to Foundation scholarships that they are eligible for.
 Departments are able to control this feature and adjust the criteria based on the needs for each scholarship opportunity.

 AcademicWorks streamlines the scholarship process for reviewers and administrators.
-The online scholarship management system eliminates countless spreadsheets and paper applications, automatically applying students to the applicable scholarships.
+The online scholarship management system eliminates countless spreadsheets and stacks of paper applications, automatically applying students to the applicable scholarships.
 By integrating with Campus Solutions and other internal systems, student data is imported daily into the secure scholarship management software, providing the needed information to match students with scholarships.
 The same data can help administrators ensure applications demonstrate donor requirements and help make awarding decisions faster, ultimately saving time, energy and resources for all parties.
-AcademicWorks allows scholarship administrators to easily sort and filter through a list of applicants automatically pre-qualified by the system, while affording the flexibility to assign scholarship committee members, scoring requirements, deadline dates and application questions for each of their scholarship funds.
+AcademicWorks allows scholarship administrators to easily sort and filter through a list of applicants that have been automatically pre-qualified by the system, while affording the flexibility to assign scholarship committee members, scoring requirements and deadline dates for each of their scholarship funds.
 Scholarship committee members can review and rate scholarship applications online eliminating thousands of paper copies.
 Once awards have been made, students will be prompted to accept scholarship awards online.
-AcademicWorks also allows for the uploading of thank you letters, letters of recommendation, student photos and other post-acceptance information that may be required to receive a scholarship.
+AcademicWorks also allows features for uploading thank you letters, letters of recommendation, student photos and other post-acceptance information that may be required to receive a scholarship.

-This project will focus on establishing scholarship opportunities within the system, which will be paid from Foundation funds.
-This includes all Foundation scholarship funds as well as any non-scholarship fund that may be used to provide reportable student aid such as a professorship or general discretionary fund.
+This project will be focused on establishing scholarship opportunities within the system, which will be paid from Foundation funds.
+This includes all Foundation scholarship funds as well as any non-scholarship funds that may be used to provide reportable student aid, such as a professorship or general discretionary fund.

-AcademicWorks syncs with the Foundation’s financial accounting system to provide daily fund information such as fund name, available spendable cash balance and fund purpose.
+AcademicWorks contains fund information from the Foundation’s financial accounting system such as name and fund purpose.
 Each administrator with access to the funds will be able to see this information.
 AcademicWorks also provides fully customizable and exportable charts, graphs and summaries on all historical awards and fund balances.

-General funds, professorships and other non-scholarship funds used to provide reportable student aid will not be visible to the public.
-Scholarships that have unique characteristics, such as a decision based on a performance or audition or those that are used for recruiting purposes, may not be appropriate to accept direct applications.
-While those scholarships will still be publically visible as a matter of good donor stewardship and financial transparency, each one may be configured so applicants are unable to apply to them.
-For this reason, Foundation staff will be working closely with scholarship administrators in each academic unit to compile a list of the scholarship opportunities that need to be loaded into the system.
+General funds, professorships and other non-scholarship funds that may be used to provide reportable student aid will not be visible to the public.
+Scholarships that have unique characteristics, such as a decision that is based on a performance or audition or those that are used for recruiting purposes, may not be appropriate to accept direct applications.
+While those scholarships will still be publically visible as a matter of good donor stewardship and financial transparency, each one may be configured so that applicants are unable to apply to them.
+For this reason, Foundation staff will be working closely with scholarship administrators in each academic unit to compile a list of the scholarship opportunities which will need to be loaded into the system.

-AcademicWorks will automatically match applicants to the opportunities they are pre-qualified for.
-Many of the opportunities offered at Florida State University will be apply-to scholarships, which require additional information from the student to determine whether they are truly qualified for that specific opportunity and included in the applicant pool for consideration.
-Scholarship administrators will be able to view all qualified applicants within the system, filter by specific qualifiers, which are determining factors when awarding scholarships, and provide reports for those on the committees making the decision.
+AcademicWorks will automatically match applicants to those opportunities that they are pre-qualified for.
+Many of the opportunities offered at Florida State University will be apply-to scholarships which require additional information be provided by the student to determine whether or not they are truly qualified for that specific opportunity and included in the applicant pool for consideration.
+Scholarship administrators will be able to view all qualified applicants within the system, filter by specific qualifiers which are determining factors when awarding scholarships, and provide reports for those on the committees making the decision.
 We are confident that once departments become familiar with the system and the many tools AcademicWorks has to offer, departments will find new ways of accomplishing the tasks in a more efficient manner.

 Students who have been admitted to Florida State University can apply to scholarships.